sebfisch/java-fun/content/docs/optionals/tests.md

 ## Task: Reasoning

-Think about useful properties that can be used to manipulate or reason about expressions involving the presented combinators and write more tests to check these properties.
+Think about properties that can be used to manipulate or reason about expressions involving the presented combinators and write more tests to check these properties.
+Can you express some of the presented combinators using others in a way that would allow arbitrary applications of one combinator to be replaced by a corresponding application of another?